dpfens/World-Bank-Python/README.md

 - get(page=1, per_page=50]
     - Returns a list of all [Sources](#source)

-See the [WorldBank Source API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898587-api-catalog-source-queries) for more details
+See the [World Bank Source API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898587-api-catalog-source-queries) for more details

 ### Topic
 A high-level category that all [Indicators](#indicator) are mapped to